Iznogohul/ParchmentCMS/README.md

 - [ ] Implement authentication to secure the API.
 - [ ] Add support for media uploads (images, videos, etc.).
-- [ ] Add support for comments in each post: Users and non-users can add comments to posts and engage in discussions.
 - [ ] Add support for user: Users can create accounts, log in, and manage their profile.
 - [ ] Have multiple users create their own posts: Each user can create their own posts and manage them.
 - [ ] Create a frontend interface for post management.